 Make time to also visit the Solent Sky Museum, which tells the story of the Spitfire (made in Southampton).
 You can also take the ferry across to the Isle of Wight (not technically part of Hampshire since 1890, but we couldn’t leave it out…!).

 We’re so lucky to have two national parks in our county: the South Downs National Park, and part of the New Forest National Park.
 It takes around 45 minutes to reach both of them (Hayling Island’s in the middle!), and both are so worth the journey.
 The South Downs has that classic English “rolling” landscape, dotted with woodlands and pretty villages.
 If you fancy a walk, join a section of the lovely South Downs Way.
 The New Forest is our favourite place for nature spotting.
 It’s not just all trees: this beautiful area combines ancient woods with heathland, farmland and coast.

 And of course, there’s a lot to see on our doorstep.
 Hayling Island may be small, but it has five miles of shore with Blue Flag-awarded beaches.
 It’s a beautiful place to take a dip in the sea, or to have a go at some of the many water sports on offer (did you know windsurfing was invented on Hayling Island?).
 Explore the island via the Hayling Billy Cycle Trail (also suitable for walkers) or take a trip on the Hayling coastal steam railway.
 It’s the perfect place for a relaxing day by (or in) the sea.

-These are just a few of Hampshire’s highlights.
+These are just a few of the best things to do in Hampshire.
 The county is full of gorgeous old towns, clean beaches and historic sites to visit (bring your National Trust card!).
 Langstone Quays makes an excellent base for exploring Hampshire and Chichester, and we can give you plenty of other tips for fantastic days out.